sjbennett123/gloryforthefist/content/rules/ninth_edition_changelog.md

 **Barbarians** - Can now purchase Barbarian Slay for 10 build.
 Detect Celestial Magic changed to a 1-minute focus instead of packet delivery.

-**Hoblings** - Dodge is now 12 build.
+**Hoblings** - Dodge now costs 12 build.

 **Mystic Wood Elves** - Prepare Hearth and Manifold added to the list of skills that count as "Craftsman" skills.

 **Sarr** - Can now purchase Waylay.
 Scenting ability reduced to 3 seconds (was 1 minute).

 **Scavenger** - Scenting ability reduced to 3 seconds (was 1 minute).
-Now specified that you must like a mundane animal, not a magical animal (no Drake, Griffin, or Unicorn scavengers).
+It is now specified that you must look like a mundane animal, not a magical animal (no Drake, Griffin, or Unicorn scavengers).
 Scavengers are no longer required to not understand currency or be savage beasts.

 ## Cantrip Changes